Rangers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Rangers have a record of 3-1.
+- In four games as the underdog over the last 10 matchups, the Rangers have posted a mark of 2-2.

-- When it comes to hitting the over, the Rangers and their opponents are 7-3-0 in their last 10 games with a total.
+- When it comes to the total, the Rangers and their foes are 8-2-0 in their previous 10 contests.

+- The Rangers have had a spread listed in one of their past 10 matchups and have covered every time.

 Rangers Betting Records & Stats

-- Based on this contest's moneyline, the Rangers have an implied win probability of 55.6%.
+- The moneyline set for this matchup implies the Rangers have a 52.4% chance of coming away with a victory in the contest.

-- Texas has played in 16 games with a set over/under, and have combined with its opponents to go over the total 10 times (10-6-0).
+- Games involving Texas have gone over the total set by oddsmakers in 11 of 17 chances this season.

-- The Rangers have had a run line set for only one game this season, and they covered.
+- The Rangers have played just one game with a spread this season and covered in that contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.